L400-RTI/Training-material/modules/03 - Connectors.md

 The information you have are the following:

-SQL Server connection string:
+SQL Server connection string: TBA
-SQL server username:
+SQL server username: TBA
-SQL server password:
+SQL server password: TBA

 Stored procedure name: *stored procedure name will be provided*